uob-positron-imaging-centre/DEM2Gate/README.md

-# DEM 2 GATE - Make DEM radioactive
+# DEM 2 GATE - Making DEM radioactive

 The simple DEM to GATE script enables the user to transform the particle data into a GATE- readable dataformat in 2 different steps.